JosefNemec/PlayniteDocs/docs/manual/gettingStarted/firstStart.md

 The first time you open Playnite, you will encounter the First Time Configuration wizard, designed to help you set up your gaming library efficiently.

 > [!NOTE]
-> It's important to mention that any configuration or action performed during the wizard can be adjusted later, even after it completes.
+> It's important to mention that any configuration or action performed during the wizard can be adjusted later in the add-ons configuration window, even after it completes.
+For more information refer to [here](../features/extensionsSupport/installingExtensions.md).

 ![First Time Configuration Wizard](images/firstStart_Wizard1.png)